ElixirTeSS/TeSS/README.md

 Make sure tess_user is either the owner of the TeSS database (to be created in the next step), or is a superuser.
 Otherwise, you may run into some issues when running and managing the TeSS app.

+Normally you'd start postgres with something like (passing the path to your database with -D):

+ * `$ pg_ctl -D ~/Postgresql/data/ start`

  From command prompt:
  * `$ createuser --superuser tess_user`